coeurnix/embedlet/README.md

 | **Image Search** | Find visually similar images |
 | **Anomaly Detection** | Find outliers that don't match the pattern |

-embedlet handles the storage and similarity search part—you bring the embeddings from your favorite model (OpenAI, Cohere, Sentence Transformers, CLIP, etc.).
+embedlet handles the storage and similarity search part—you bring the embeddings from your favorite model (Qwen, OpenAI, Gemini, Voyage, etc.).

 ---